wunderwuzzi23/blog/content/posts/2024/security-probllms-in-xai-grok.md

 And as seen in below screenshot, the server received the data:
 [![grok-server-name-leak-render](/blog/images/2024/gork-server-name-ip-location-leak.png)](/blog/images/2024/gork-server-name-ip-location-leak.png)

-An adversary could harvest thousands information of a large amount of users by creating a viral image and posting.
+An adversary could likely harvest a large amount of information by creating a viral image and posting it.
 That does not yet take into account stealing other info in the chat context, and future feature additions, e.g maybe Grok gets access to DMs maybe one day?

 The attack vector doesn't have to be an image, it could be via other avenues, like from another user's post, or a web search, etc... and not to forget that Grok could have a backdoor and just to it whenever it "feels" like it.
 Although that is quite unlikely, still worth highlighting because putting AI in a sandbox is important and should be a general security principle.